noponies/Turret-Road/documentation/project-overview.md

 Tracing back to the dice roll.
 If I could have influenced the roll, would have I?
 Yes.

 ### Formal language
-Tracer's design language is based around the use of hard angles and rigid regular stoke widths as a denotative reference to the machine, order and rationality.
+Turret Road's design language is based around the use of hard angles and rigid regular stoke widths as a denotative reference to the machine, order and rationality.
 Connotatively the typeface references, cold hard space, voices of the void and future dystopia's.

-Tracer is rendered as a sans serif typeface with a relatively high x-height, relatively wide glyph widths, open bowls, low contrast stems and is primarily intended for usage at larger point sizes.
+Turret Road is rendered as a sans serif typeface with a relatively high x-height, relatively wide glyph widths, open bowls, low contrast stems and is primarily intended for usage at larger point sizes.

 Western, Central and South Eastern European languages are supported.